Create an Amazing Cracked Skin Effect in Photoshop (Part 2)

-In this episode we creating a cracked skin effect in Photoshop, making it look more three-dimensional and adding blur.
+In this episode we are creating a cracked skin effect in Photoshop, making it look more three-dimensional and adding blur.
 Be sure to check out Part 1 where you will learn how to wrap the Texture around a subject’s Face.

 How to Give the Cracks Dimension